jmiquis/TFG-DDD-Theoretical/docs/domain-events.md

   // rest of the class
 ```
+As you can see above domain events work with primitives, not value objects.

 When the domain event is created in the application layer, we create the event listener method, which will be waiting for the event be released.
 It's important to say that the event listener should be in the application layer.